 Reviewing The Strength of Evidence Against You

-Then we're also going to look at when we're evaluating whether to do a jury trial in a federal case, how strong the evidence is against you.
+Then we will also examine the factors to consider when evaluating whether to hold a jury trial in a federal case, including the strength of the evidence against you.
 In other words, who's going to testify against you?
 What's the government going to say?
 What's their argument going to be?

 Then I shut up and listen, and I'm going to get something back.
 Trust me.
 If they've filed the case and they're on it, and these guys are sophisticated, they're going to come back and give me an idea of why they think they can win the case.

-Here's the evidence they have to do it.
-Here's how we're going to respond with our evidence.
-Then, my client and I really have to evaluate every aspect of the case.
+Here's the evidence they have to support their claim.
+Here's how we will respond with our evidence.
+Then, my client and I must thoroughly evaluate every aspect of the case.
 We leave no stone unturned in our comprehensive evaluation, ensuring that we have considered every possible angle and piece of evidence.

-Okay, once the jury hears both sides, what are they going to do?
+Once the jury hears both sides, what will they do?
 In other words, we've got the presumption of innocence on our side, but the government has probably spent considerable time and energy investigating the case.
 They wouldn't have filed it if they didn't think they had some good evidence against you.

 If they've got evidence that hurts us, is it going to be enough to convict you?
-If they've got evidence that hurts us, can we refute the evidence?
+If they've evidence that hurts us, can we refute it?
 Can we attack it?
-Can we attack the credibility of a witness that the government's trying to use against you?
+Can we challenge the credibility of a witness that the government is trying to use against you?

 My client is.
-So, I'm looking at this thing from the perspective of either we can win it, or we're going to trial if you can win the case and beat the government.
-A lot of times, we can do that, but we need to have the evidence and we need to play it the right way.
+So, I'm looking at this from the perspective of either winning it or going to trial, assuming you can win the case and beat the government.
+Often, we can do that, but we need to have the evidence and present it correctly.
 Our commitment is in your best interest, and we will do everything we can to secure a favorable outcome for you.

-We need the right strategy and will do everything we can to get you that result so you don't face the other end of it: a federal judge sentencing you after you didn't work the case out with the government.
+We need the right strategy and will do everything possible to achieve that result, so you don't face the alternative: a federal judge sentencing you after you failed to resolve the case with the government.

 Related Articles: